MariaSeraya/react-mesto-api-full-gha/backend/README.md

 [![Tests](../../actions/workflows/tests-13-sprint.yml/badge.svg)](../../actions/workflows/tests-13-sprint.yml) [![Tests](../../actions/workflows/tests-14-sprint.yml/badge.svg)](../../actions/workflows/tests-14-sprint.yml)

 # Mesto backend
-### The sixth project completed on the course of web-developers from Yandex Practicum
+### The fouth project completed on the course of web-developers from Yandex Practicum
 ###### Mesto is translated as a place.

 **About the project:**